I also tell you this: If two of you agree here on earth concerning anything you ask, my Father in heaven will do it for you. – Matthew 18:19 (NLT)

-If you have prayer requests you would like brought to a prayer group, please send non-confidential requests using the form below.
+If you have prayer requests you would like brought to a prayer group, or sent confidentially to the pastors, use the form below.

-Let us know if you or someone you know is experiencing illness or anticipating surgery or hospitalization – or if you need pastoral help in an emergency.
-We want to know so that we can provide the care you need during this time.
+Let us know if you or someone you know is experiencing illness or anticipating surgery or hospitalization … or if you need pastoral help in an emergency.
+Send a quick email; or, if your need is urgent, call (407) 404-2411.

 If you have specific spiritual or material needs, a pastor will meet with you to provide counseling, referrals and/or assistance.

-UCUMC has entered into a partnership with Heart Peace Counseling Center to offer counseling services here at the church.
-The Center currently offers appointments with two professional counselors, Michelle Patterson and Lauren Wycuff.
+University Carillon has entered into a partnership with Heart Peace Counseling Center to offer counseling services here at the church.
+Heart Peace currently offers appointments with two professional counselors, Michelle Patterson and John Smith.

 Rates are reasonable; discounts apply for regular church attenders and some scholarship assistance may be available.
-The center is transitioning to a totally self-pay status, but will provide receipts for reimbursement from insurance companies.
+Heart Peace provides receipts for reimbursement from insurance companies.

 Visit www.heartpeacecounseling.com for more information.